Back to News

 h

-“One bag of oranges might not seem like a lot to someone with a backyard of trees, but for us, it’s a whole classroom of kids that now get morning tea.”
+“One bag of oranges might not seem like a lot to someone with a backyard of trees, but for us, it’s a whole classroom of hungry kids that now get morning tea,” urges Fair Food General Manager, Michelle Blau.

 “Even grapefruit is welcome at Fair Food.
 It may not be to everyone’s taste, but we provide the fresh ingredients for a day’s worth of meals for 1600 people every single day, so we will find a family for whatever you’ve got in your garden.
-Last winter, we were able to help hundreds more families thanks to donations of homegrown fruit.
+Homemade preserves and jams are also accepted in our Conscious Kitchen.

 Get Involved